thedude0606/manusoptions/PROGRESS.md

 6. Implement caching for normalized contract keys to improve performance
 7. Enhance error handling and recovery mechanisms for streaming data
 8. Consider implementing more robust fallback strategies for different data scenarios
+9. Add comprehensive testing for the Recommendations tab functionality